How to Invest in Property: A Blueprint for Achieving Long-Term Success

 You may have an idea of what type of property investment projects you are most interested in.
 However, it is also a good idea to consider other opportunities too.
 This is known as diversifying your portfolio.

-The main attraction of diversifying your portfolio is that, if one type of investment performs poorly (or fails) there is a good chance that the others will be successful.
-Diversifying your portfolio is a kind of hedging your bets.
+The main attraction of diversifying your portfolio is that, if one property in your real estate portfolio performs poorly (or fails) then you have others that could be successful.

-Here are some ways in which you can diversify your property investments:
+Here are some ways in which you can consider diversifying your property investments:

 - Combine projects that are safer but offer a lower return and projects that are more risky but will hopefully offer a higher return.